Mark Kouris

 HIP HOPPITY:

+Below you will see 2 visual demos for the OpenGL rendering engine I developed, beginning with the course I took in advanced graphics at DigiPen, which I then iterated upon more in my own time.
 These classes taught me all about the implementation techniques of the more advanced techniques with opengl, including reflections, different methods of lighting including phong and blinn, deferred rendering, forward rendering, and skyboxes.
 The following are some visual demos from the projects I have made for the class.
 Each project builds off of the previous in an engine we made from scratch.

 CS 388: Nintendo Switch Development

 With this class, I was able to work hands on with the Nintendo Switch codebase and develop my own projects that all ran locally on the Nintendo Switch.
 Due to my NDA I am unable to go more in-depth with specifics of said code base, but it was a fantastic experience developing on a new platform.
+Our final project was a short game named Marbleu, which you can watch our demo of below.
+Sound, graphics, motion controls, input detection and a physics engine are all present.

 During the project, I: